albin-mema/Riva_elixir/docs/CONTRIBUTING.md

-# Contributing to Riva Ash
+# Contributing to Reservo

-Thank you for your interest in contributing to Riva Ash!
-This guide will help you get started with contributing to our business management system built with Elixir/Phoenix and Ash Framework.
+Thank you for your interest in contributing to Reservo!
+This guide will help you get started with contributing to our universal reservation platform built with Elixir/Phoenix and Ash Framework.

 ## Quick Start for Contributors